ericlangedijk/chessnix/readme.md

 ### Thanks to
 Aron Petkovski.
 I used most of the tuned evaluation of an old version of Integral (3).
 More thanks to Janez and Colin on Discord.
 The people on TalkChess.
 The people on the Zig Forum.
-And the authors of all the engines I used for testing: Bbc, Chessplusplus, Colossus, Cwtch, Infrared, Integral, Lambergar, Lishex, Mess, Monty, Seawall, Shallow, Stockfish, Supernova, Teki.
+And the authors of the engines I used for testing: Bbc, Chessplusplus, Colossus, Cwtch, Infrared, Integral, Lambergar, Lishex, Mess, Monty, Seawall, Shallow, Stockfish, Supernova, Teki.
 I also learned a lot from the source code of all these engines.
+And some extra thanks to these people who made their engine support chess960.

 ### Noob
 I am a github noob and only use the main branch as a backup of the current state on my PC.